neoito-hub/HR-docs/src/Leave_policy.md

 For the purpose of leave, “year” shall mean the calendar year commencing from 1st January to 31st December.

 ## Paid Leave
-Paid leave" is any kind of time that is taken off of work WITH pay.
+Paid leave is any kind of time that is taken off of work WITH pay.
 ## Maternity Leave
-A period of approved absence for a female employee granted for the purpose of giving birth and taking care of infant children
+A period of approved absence for a female employee granted for the purpose of giving birth and taking care of infant.
 ## Paternity Leave
 A period of absence from work granted to a father after or shortly before the birth of his child.
 ## Compensatory Leave Off